Lob2018/SudokuFX/README.md

 ## Feedback

 - [File an issue](https://github.com/Lob2018/SudokuFX/issues)
-    - If you want you can attach the application logs you find :
+    - If you want you can attach the application logs you find:
         - Windows
           - Inside C:/Users/\<USERNAME\>**[^1]**/AppData/Local/Soft64.fr/SudokuFX/logs-sudokufx
         - Linux